Resolution Copper: Controversy

 The San Carlos Apache Tribe, the National Audubon Society in Tucson, the Grand Canyon Chapter of the Sierra Club as well as the National Congress of American Indians have opposed the Resolution Copper land swap.
 Native American groups and conservationists worry about the impact to surrounding areas.
 In 2014, Secretary of the Interior Sally Jewell said she was "profoundly disappointed with the Resolution Copper land-swap provision, which has no regard for lands considered sacred by nearby Indian tribes".
 Jodi Gillette, Special Assistant to the President for Native American Affairs, stated that the Obama administration would work with Resolution Copper's parent company Rio Tinto to determine how to work with the tribes to preserve their sacred areas.
 In 2021, the tribe filed a lawsuit against the land swap as a violation of the First Amendment, with other organizations following.
 Resolution Copper has made actions to provide benefit to the tribes, along with a grove preservation program in cooperation with the United States Forest Service and the Northern Arizona University.
-Resolution Copper has invested into Superior's town facilities and have offered employment opportunities.
+Resolution Copper has invested millions of dollars into Superior's town facilities and have offered employment and economic opportunities for the region.
 The controversy is called a "tug-of-war" by Associated Press.